tekoszi/gapi/README.md

 ### This is a Geolocalization REST API
 #

-This api enables you to add, delete or provide geolocation data on the base of ip address or URL.
+This api enables you to add, delete or provide geo-location data on the base of ip address or URL.
  #